 The Decision-Making Team also found that there has been a negative perception problem of the capabilities of these student populations in the past.
 This variable alone has lowered the expectation and steps to rectify this perception need to be continuous.
 In the past two years there has been positive growth regarding this factor however, the need is still in existence.
+The Decision Making Team determined that this has led to a history of under-performance at this campus, and led to the initial Academically Unacceptable rating and led to the campus not meeting Adequate Yearly Progress with scores in the mid twenty's in math and science.
+(2010-2011 Timeline)

-Mediock Youth Village has gone through reform measures that the Decision-Making Team agrees have begun to transform the campus and would like to continue these efforts since indications are that the campus is beginning to show signs of significant growth in the 2009-2010 school years.
+DCJJCS has gone through reform measures that the Decision-Making Team agrees have begun to transform the campus and would like to continue these efforts since indications are that the campus is beginning to show signs of significant growth in the 2009-2010 school years.
 The campus has initiated efforts to garner a strong commitment from the community for this school, in spite of being a Residential facility, and this has led to a campus that is making significant perception gains in the community.
 The school is the center of pride for these students and this grant will continue to positively intensify these future perception gains and will lead to gains as reflected in the program goals.
 (September 2010 Timeline initiate activity)

-In discussing the Transformational Model with the Principal at Medlock Youth Village, it has been determined that the present Principal initiated her tenure in August of 2009 and has implemented changes required for student success. determination has been made on very transparent variables such as benchmark testing results that led to the Technical Assistance Provider complimenting her efforts in keeping the desired rigor in place.
+In discussing the Transformational Model with the Principal at DCJJCS, it has been determined that the present Principal initiated her tenure in September of 2009 and has implemented changes required for student success. has been made on very transparent variables such as benchmark testing results that led to the Technical Assistance Provider complimenting her efforts in keeping the desired rigor in place.
 The campus Principal has initiated a three minute walkthrough process with much feedback to teachers that leads to positive productivity.
 These multiple observations have led to teacher assessments based on student performance, and although the recommendation for teaching positions deadline is before the results are in, this student achievement will go into a collective portfolio that will impact teachers in the future.
 Texas Assessment of Knowledge and Skills May 2010 reflect that the reform strategies discussed in this application will lead to this campus meeting the desired standards.
 The campus Principal also recognizes the importance of equitable and transparent evaluation of her role and will initiate steps to design a well researched evaluation system for both teachers and Principals that will allow for input from stakeholders.
 These transparent evaluation designs will lead to a need to identify campus administrators, teacher leaders, and support staff that based on student achievement and graduation rates, will be identified and rewarded for these transparent efforts.
-It was also determined by the Decision Making Team that opportunities would be given to mediocre teachers to improve their performance however, if after ample opportunities, the teacher still is not doing their part in transforming Mediock Youth Village replacement will be recommended, (May 2011 Timeline conclude transparent evaluative system)
+It was also determined by the Decision Making Team that opportunities would be given to mediocre teachers to improve their performance however, if after ample opportunities, the teacher still is not doing their part in transforming DCJJCS replacement will be recommended.
+(May 2011 Timeline conclude transparent evaluative system)